 The Company rewards executives based on each fiscal year's results and reflects a balance between overall corporate performance and performance of the specific areas of the Company under the individual's control.
 The annual cash incentive compensation, in the form of bonuses is payable based upon the achievement of predetermined, objective performance goals which are specific to each executive.
-In addition to the objective criteria, bonuses may also be granted based upon the subjective evaluation of the performance of the respective executive.
-While annual incentive compensation is based upon both Company performance as well as the achievement of individual predetermined, objective performance goals, in light of the Company's results for fiscal 2004, the Company did not grant executive officers bonuses for fiscal 2004.
+In addition to the objective criteria, bonuses may also be granted based upon the subjective evaluation of the performance and contribution of the respective executive to the Company.